cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

  '/friends/list': {'limit': 30, 'remaining': 29, 'reset': 1430993361}}
 {% endhighlight %}

 Note that at '/friends/list' we can only query 30 times as an authenticated app, and we queried once, so we have 29 remaining.
-These rate limits reset once every 15 minutes - the 'reset' counter keeps track of how much time remains until this renews.
+These rate limits reset once every 15 minutes - the 'reset' counter keeps track of how much time remains until this renews (in [~~Epoch~~ Unix time](https://en.wikipedia.org/wiki/Unix_time)).
 Therefore, the optimal interval $i = 15 \cdot 60 / lim$, where $lim$ is the limit.
 With this, we can define the time it will take to process a query ($t(q)$), by incorporating the number of results $max$ we can get per `Cursor`, and the total instances $sum$.
 As such:

 \begin{equation}
 t(q) = \frac{sum}{max} \cdot i = \frac{sum}{max} \cdot \frac{15 \cdot 60}{lim}